 C.2.1 General

-The ‘Method–3 - TLS with OAuth token’ access token contains the token claims described in C.2.2.
-Token claims are provided by the CAPIF Core Function and contain authentication and authorization information about the API Invoker.
+The ‘Method–3 - TLS with OAuth token’ access token or an access token used in RNAA contains the token claims described in C.2.2.
+Token claims of both types of tokens are provided by the CAPIF Core Function and contain authentication and authorization information about the API Invoker.
 Token claims are used by the API Exposing Function for authorization of API Invoker northbound API requests.

 C.2.2 Token claims

-The CAPIF ‘Method–3 - TLS with OAuth token’ access token shall convey the following claims as defined in IETF RFC 7519 [6] and IETF RFC 6749 [4].
+The CAPIF ‘Method–3 - TLS with OAuth token’ access token or an access token used in RNAA shall convey the following claims as defined in IETF RFC 7519 [6] and IETF RFC 6749 [4].

 Table C.2.2-1: Access token standard claims